-That burning feeling creeping up the chest often shows up at the worst possible time.
-After a favorite meal.
-Before bedtime.
-Right in the middle of a workday.
+That burning sensation creeping up the chest often arrives at the worst possible time, after a favorite meal, before bed, or right in the middle of a workday.
 Acid reflux and heartburn are not random events.
-In many cases, they are predictable reactions to specific foods that irritate the esophagus, weaken the diaphragm’s support of digestion, or increase stomach acid beyond what the body can comfortably handle.
+In many cases, they follow predictable patterns tied to specific foods that irritate the esophagus, compromise its protective barriers, or increase stomach acid beyond what the body can comfortably process.

-Understanding foods that trigger acid reflux is one of the most powerful and overlooked steps toward long-term relief.
-Not a restrictive diet.
-Not extreme measures.
-Just informed choices.
+Understanding which foods trigger acid reflux is one of the most practical and often overlooked steps toward long-term symptom relief.
+Not extreme dieting.
+Not unnecessary restriction.
+Just informed choices grounded in evidence.

-This guide breaks down exactly what to avoid, what to choose instead, and how small adjustments can help heal the digestive system over time.
+This guide breaks down what to avoid, what to eat instead, and how small, consistent adjustments can support digestive health over time.

-Acid reflux occurs when stomach acid travels upward into the esophagus.
-The esophagus is not built to handle acid exposure.
-Over time, repeated irritation may lead to inflammation, heartburn, and conditions such as GERD.
+Acid reflux occurs when stomach contents travel upward into the esophagus, a tube not equipped to handle repeated acid exposure.
+Over time, this can lead to inflammation, chronic heartburn, and a condition known as gastroesophageal reflux disease (GERD).

 20 Foods That Commonly Trigger Reflux

-Not every trigger affects every person.
-Still, these foods are consistently associated with reflux flare-ups across clinical studies and digestive health guidelines.
+Trigger foods vary between individuals.
+That said, the following are consistently associated with reflux flare-ups across clinical studies and digestive health guidelines.

 Highly Common Trigger Foods